Inverse Optimization of Convex Risk Functions: Numerical Study

 \section{Numerical Study}

 In this section, we illustrate the use of inverse optimization on a portfolio selection problem.
-We simulate the situation where a fund manager is required to construct a portfolio that aligns with a client's personal preference but have fairly limited opportunity to assess the client's risk preference.
-A quick and relatively intuitive way to do the assessment would be first getting a sense of the tradeoff that the client is willing to make between the average return and downside risk.
-We assume the client would agree with the manager that CVaR-$90\%$ provides a reasonable proxy to the downside risk, and he/she feels comfortable with providing relative weights in the form of percentage to the average return and downside risk to indicate an acceptable tradeoff.
-Based on these percentages, the manager can combine the average return and downside risk and construct a spectral risk measure that serves as an initial proxy to represent the client's true risk function.
-Specifically, a percentage $0\leq\lambda\leq1$ is given by the client to specify the following spectral risk measure as the reference risk function $\tilde{\rho}_{cvx}^F$:
+We simulate the situation where a fund manager is required to construct a portfolio that aligns with a client's personal preference but has fairly limited opportunity to assess the client's risk preference.
+We assume that the client's true risk function satisfies the conditions of monotonicity, convexity, and translation invariance and that his/her past investments were made according to the following forward risk minimization problem: